“I am really beginning again to feel him with me.”

 This interview was a blast, and we packed in so much knowledge and eureka moments to share!

-We are so grateful to Sue Lundquist for having us on live on her radio show – the Gratitude Cafe – and to be able to share the entire interview with you today.
+We are so grateful to Sue Lundquist for having us on her radio show – the Gratitude Cafe – and to be able to share the entire interview with you today.

 Just a few of the revelations we discussed on the show include: